 The OLITS Teaching and Learning Blog features news, events, information, and announcements related to online learning and instructional technology.
 Subscribe to stay up to date with national, state, and university information.

 The following resources are in development.
 Check back or monitor your university email for details regarding the availability of these guides and tools.

 Faculty Technology Integration Guide

 This guide will feature strategies and tutorials related to incorporating technology into online, blended, and face-to-face courses.
-From hardware to web-based applications, it will detail all of the tools freely available to you through the USF System or elsewhere
+From hardware to web-based applications, it will detail all of the tools freely available to you through the USF or elsewhere

 To request support for new course development, re-design, or minor updates complete the Distance Learning Support Request Form.
 Include the details of the work to be done and your support needs.
 Submit this form to your Dean's office.
 Once signed, they will submit the completed form to our office.

 It is recommended that you consult with your Instructional Designer prior to submission to answer any questions and discuss possibilities.